Chapter President: Kelly Riehl

 Area of Interest

-The Oldman River Chapter historically was a loose knit group whose primary activities were assisting TUC with fundraising, and helping with smaller projects around southern Alberta.
-Since 2000, the chapter has been much more involved in fisheries advocacy – and have submitted several letters to Alberta premiers and ministers over the years.
+The Oldman River Chapter historically was a loose-knit group whose primary activities were assisting TUC with fundraising and helping with smaller projects around southern Alberta.
+Since 2000, the chapter has been much more involved in fisheries advocacy – and has submitted several letters to Alberta premiers and ministers over the years.
 Another major undertaking for the chapter has been the stewardship and maintenance of the Burmis and Hillcrest leases via a contract with the provincial government to take care of 4 km of Crowsnest River frontage.

 TROUT UNLIMITED CANADA OLDMAN RIVER CHAPTER RESEARCH IN CONSERVATION SCHOLARSHIP

 To provide an incentive for research in the area, TUC’s Oldman Chapter is offering up to four annual scholarships of up to $1500 to researchers at the University of Lethbridge or Lethbridge College who demonstrate a commitment to furthering our knowledge of freshwater ecosystems.
 Please click here for more information.